patreeceeo/dreamt.js/README.md

 # Dreamt

-Just a thing I dreamt up to help me keep pace with my imagination.
+A thing I dreamt up to help me keep pace with my creative whims in the realm of 3D networked video games.

-Dreamt is a nascent game engine for the Web.
-Ideal for multiplayer games with high vividness and process intensity.
-This package constitutes the client-side half of the complete engine, though it can be used alone for single player or local multiplayer games.
-Taking a cue from React, its API aims to be declarative wherever possible.
+Probably not ready for anyone else to use.

-Its current design couples tighly with React because it suits me this way.
-It could made be more platform-agnostic, through a plugin system for example, if there's enough interest.
+Stands on the shoulders of open-source giants.
+Currently this list includes THREE.js, ECSY, CANNON.js (actually, the active ECMAScript fork, [cannon-es](https://github.com/pmndrs/cannon-es)) etc.

-Note: This is still vaporware (though quite technically feasible!)
-It won't ready to use until version 0.1.0.
+Designed to be friendly with FP rendering engines (e.g. React).
+See src/render/EntityRenderConnector.ts

 [![Package Version][package-image]][package-url]
 [![Open Issues][issues-image]][issues-url]